atesahmet0/calculator/README.md

 # calculator
-A first app that i written by C lang.
-I want to keep this as memorial.
+The second app that i written by C lang.
+A basic calculator that is capable of doing 4 basic math operations.